 SEO short for search engine optimization helps you get more visitors to your website from search engines.
-SEO strategies are divided in two categories, off-site and on-site SEO.
+SEO strategies are divided into two categories, off-site and on-site SEO.

-First, I would recommend you to install Yoast SEO on your website.
-It is the complete WordPress SEO plugin suite, and it will help you with onsite optimization of your blog.
+First, I would recommend you install All in One SEO (AIOSEO) on your website.
+It is the complete WordPress SEO plugin suite, and it will help you with the onsite optimization of your blog.
 For step-by-step instructions, see this guide on how to setup AIOSEO for WordPress.